If you are a video producer today, chances are that sooner or later you’ll be asked to deliver subtitled content.

 1. We take your video and transcript, and load it into subtitling software.

-1. The subtitler then translates the dialogue segment by segment, adjusting the template as needed to suit the new language, and condensing the text.
+1. The subtitler then translates the dialogue segment by segment, adjusting the segmentation as needed for the new language, and condensing the text.
 Subtitles are almost never a word-for-word translation of the spoken dialogue; they’re a condensed version because they have to fit the time and space available.
 Otherwise, the viewer will be struggling to keep up with the text and miss the action on screen.

-1. A QC person goes over the subtitles, checking against the original language, proofing for typos and making sure the translations are correct.
+1. A reviewer goes over the subtitles, checking against the original language, making sure the translations are accurate and well-written, and checking for typos.
+The subtitler and reviewer often discuss translation choices to come up with the best solution.

-1. Once the subtitles are created, proofed and approved by the client, we export them in any format required – from a simple SRT for online use; to TTML for Netflix, iTunes and other VOD platforms; to a QuickTime with alpha channel that can be imported into your editing system and laid over the video.
+1. Finally, we export the subtitles in any format required – a simple SRT for online use or import into Premiere; TTML for Netflix, iTunes and other VOD platforms; a QuickTime with alpha channel, etc.

 And there you go.
 Audiences around the world can see your content as you intended it.